 The marketing communications strategies and tactics for reaching target customers are outlined in this aspect of IBM’s marketing mix.
 The objective is to widen the company’s market reach.
 Promotional tactics impact the information technology company’s brand image and corporate image.
 In this case, the following are the tactics in IBM’s promotional mix:

 - Direct marketing (primary)

 - Sales promotion

 - Public relations

-This aspect of the marketing mix specifies IBM’s approach to setting prices.
-Price ranges and pricing strategies are significant in determining the company’s profit margins and product attractiveness.
-IBM has the following pricing strategies for its information technology products:
+This aspect of the marketing mix specifies the approach to setting price ranges and price points.
+Pricing strategies determine the information technology company’s profit margins and product attractiveness.
+IBM uses the following pricing strategies:

 - Market-oriented pricing strategy

 In the market-oriented pricing strategy, the objective is to set competitive prices based on prevailing prices in the information technology industry.
 For example, IBM’s cloud platforms services have market-oriented prices because of competition and customers’ price sensitivity affecting some products in the cloud-based services market.
 On the other hand, the value-based pricing strategy is applied for some of the company’s product lines.
 The objective of this strategy is to determine prices and price ranges based on how customers perceive and need IBM’s products.
 The company’s customized business machines are priced based on the value-based pricing strategy.
 IBM’s generic competitive strategy and intensive growth strategies affect cost and expenditure targets, which influence this aspect of the marketing mix or 4Ps.

 - IBM Products.